casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/full-installation-tutorial.md

 - Get a valid [node address](https://docs.casper.network/developers/prerequisites/#acquire-node-address-from-network-peers), or use the following Testnet node: [https://rpc.testnet.casperlabs.io/](https://rpc.testnet.casperlabs.io/)
 - Know how to install a [smart contract](https://docs.casper.network/developers/cli/sending-deploys/) on a Casper network
 - Hold enough CSPR tokens to pay for transactions

+The [Writing Rust Contracts on Casper](https://docs.casper.network/developers/writing-onchain-code/simple-contract/) document outlines many aspects of this tutorial and should be read as a prerequisite.

 ### Building the Contract and Tests